ShenZheng2000/PointNorm-for-Point-Cloud-Analysis/README.md

 This is the official Pytorch implementation of our paper "PointNorm: Normalization is All You Need for Point Cloud Analysis"

 ## Updates
+- 2022/9/15: We have revised the paper and have updated the manuscript for arxiv.
+Here are an non-exhaust list for the changes.
+  - Change the format from CVF to IEEE style
+  - Add the experiments for S3DIS semantic segmentation
+  - Add Optimization Landscape Analysis
+  - Merge the figure for shape classfication and
+  - Reformat the mathematical notations and deviations.
+  - Update the instruction on Readme (DOING).

 - 2022/8/5: Code for visualizing the loss landscape and the segmentation output has been uploaded.
 Detailed instructions will be included in this readme file next week.

 - 2022/7/28: Code for classifcation and segmentation have been uploaded.